-16 of 146 - Chapter 4.
+16 of 147 - Chapter 4.
 Installing the SDP on Unix / Linux

-if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.
+- mkdirs.sh ion requires mkdirs.ion.cfg - 3.
+Put the Perforce license file for the p4d server instance into /p4/1/root if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.